toondkn/ngrc/readme.md

 # In action

-All example code assume ES module compatible build tools and `npm` are used for your project.
+All example code assumes ES module compatible build tools and `npm` are used for your project.

 `ngrc` also works just fine if angular is included with a script tag, but would make for some long-winded examples.